 Yield Comparison

-TSMC's 7nm process, which has been in mass production since 2018, operates at yields well above 95%.
-More importantly, TSMC achieves these yields with fewer process steps (thanks to EUV), lower per-wafer cost, and higher throughput.
-SMIC's 92% yield at 7nm with DUV multi-patterning is technically impressive but commercially challenging — the cost per good die remains higher than TSMC's mature 7nm process.
+TSMC's 7nm process, which has been in mass production since 2018, operates at very high mature-node yields.
+More importantly, TSMC achieves these yields with fewer process steps, lower per-wafer cost, and higher throughput.
+SMIC's 7nm with DUV multi-patterning may be technically impressive, but it remains commercially challenging because the cost per good die can remain higher than TSMC's mature 7nm process even if yield improves.

 The yield issue is reflected in SMIC's financials.
 Despite record revenue in 2025, the company's gross margin fell to 19.2% in Q4, according to DigiTimes, partly because of the cost structure of advanced-node production with DUV.